Current F-1 Students: Employment

 Responsibilities on OPT

-You must notify ISFS of any changes to certain information within 10 days of the change.
-ISFS will update your information in the SEVIS system.
+You must notify ISSS of any changes to certain information within 10 days of the change.
+ISSS will update your information in the SEVIS system.
 Below is the data you must keep updated:

 - Your name and physical address